MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/overview-of-mobile-broadband.md

 1. When the mobile broadband hardware is detected, the Mobile Broadband service reads the IMSI, the ICCID, the provider ID, or the provider name and generates HWIDs.

-2. When the user clicks **Connect**, the HWID values are used to locate appropriate connection settings within the Windows APN database.
+2. When the user clicks **Connect**, the HWID values are used to locate appropriate connection settings within the Windows COSA database.
 For an active device, the connection is successful and Internet connectivity is available.

 3. At this point, the user is online.
 Now that an Internet connection is available, Windows will detect the mobile broadband hardware and download and install the service metadata and the mobile broadband app.

 Windows 8.1 and Windows 10 can connect to an operator network during Windows Setup if a mobile broadband device with an active plan is attached to the PC.
 The mobile broadband network appears in the Networks list during Windows Setup along with Wi-Fi networks.
-Similar to the process for connecting an active device, a HWID is generated based on the detected mobile broadband hardware and is used to locate appropriate connections settings within the Windows APN database.
+Similar to the process for connecting an active device, a HWID is generated based on the detected mobile broadband hardware and is used to locate appropriate connections settings within the Windows COSA database.

 ### Operator Notifications and System Events